Sandy Wexler: Plot

-In 1994, Sandy Wexler is a talent manager working in Los Angeles.
-He has a reputation for having an extremely eccentric personality and for often telling huge lies to sound more important than he really is, resulting in his clients never finding success except for his first, a man named Alfred.
-His current clientele include Ted Rafferty, a ventriloquist, Kevin Conners, a comedian, Amy Baskin, an actress, Gary Rogers, a daredevil, and Bobby Barnes, a wrestler.
+In 1994, Sandy Wexler is a struggling talent manager in Los Angeles.
+He has a rather eccentric personality and often tells lies to sound more important than he really is, resulting in his clients never finding success except for his first, a man named Alfred.
+His current clientele include Ted Rafferty, a ventriloquist, Kevin Connors, a comedian, Amy Baskin, an actress, Gary Rodgers, a daredevil, and Bobby Barnes, a wrestler.

 Sandy lives in the cabana of Firuz, a Jewish-Iranian, who needs him to live there for legal reasons.
-However, he is confined to that small area of the estate, and watched remotely via surveillance cameras.
+However, he is confined to a small area of the estate, and watched remotely via surveillance cameras.

 While at Six Flags, Sandy sees a young woman, Courtney Clarke, performing in a stage show.
 Immediately entranced by both her voice and her beauty, he convinces her that he can make her a star once he meets her dad, an Alaskan prison guard.
-The manager explains that he always has to keep a professional distance with his clients, citing his first client as his cautionary tale, saying Alfred had been his best friend but was soon dumped by him and later became huge.
+Later he explains to her that as a manager he always has to keep a professional distance with his clients.
+He cites his first client as his cautionary tale, saying Alfred had been his best friend but dumped him and later became huge.

 Sandy gets Courtney into a studio to record her first single, which becomes a hit through Capitol Records.
 They record several singles that become hits, but his antics continue to cause her trouble.
 Believing she has a stalker, Courtney calls him over.
 Poking outside her home, he discovers it was only a racoon.

 When she invites him in to clean up, Sandy discovers that rapper Bling is her boyfriend.
 Bling has got her a publicist and convinces Sandy that his presence is a hindrance to Courtney's potential fame, so he resigns as her manager.

 Miserable, Sandy cries for hours.
 Not able to escape reminders of Courtney, which are everywhere as she becomes a star, he goes to his neighbor Cindy's.
 She's been throwing herself at him for ages, but when the moment comes he can't, as her bed-ridden stroke-stricken husband is watching.